inwilis/tor2e-random-table-plugin/README.md

 ## Rolling on a table

-When mouse cursor is placed over the table, a hovering button appears in a left top corner.
+Roll button is displayed on the left side of table caption.
 When it is clicked, plugin will roll on this table and highlight a row that was chosen.
 Floating notification with the random number that was actually generated, will appear for the short time.

 ## Impromptu tables